What Is RSO (Rick Simpson Oil) & How to Use It

 Are There Any RSO Oil Side Effects?

-Since there is a high amount of THC, Rick Simpson oil isn’t free of side effects like CBD is.
-Large doses of THC can stimulate the following negative side effects:
+Since there is a high amount of THC, RSO isn’t free of side effects like CBD is.
+Large doses of THC can stimulate the following adverse side effects:

 - Anxiety and paranoia